Know the Laws: Utah

 * U.C.A. § 78B-7-104(2)

-You can get a protective order if your abuser is at least 16 years old and:
+You can get a protective order if the abuser is at least 16 years old and:

 Yes.
 Under Utah law, same-sex partners may file for protective orders if they have lived together.
-You can get a protective order if your abuser is at least 16 years old and:
+You can get a protective order if the abuser is at least 16 years old and:

 Maybe.
 You may be able to get a protective order against an abuser who is 16 years or older (or married).

 If the abuser is under 16 years of age, you may file for a protective order in juvenile court.
 For more information, see the Utah Courts website.

 Maybe.
 You and the person the protective order is against must be at least 16 years old (or married or emancipated).*1 If you are under 16, an adult can file a protective order for you.*2

 If you are a minor and a person wishes to file a protective order on your behalf, the procedure is similar to filing for a full protective order.
 An adult must go to the court to file the petition on your behalf.
 The judge will then look to see if there are any cases related to you or other parties in the case.
 The court will also request any necessary records from the law enforcement agency, and get any additional background information they need.*3

 If the judge determines that you are being abused or in imminent danger of being abused, s/he may grant an ex parte protective order.
 In this case, the court may appoint a guardian ad litem, a lawyer who represents that best interest of the minor.*4